DRef Manual

 .

-[function] dref-apropos name &key package external-only case-sensitive (locative-types '(:lisp))
+[function] dref-apropos name &key package external-only case-sensitive (dtype t)

 Return a list of